luzid-app/luzid-app.github.io/content/docs/getting-started/installation.md

 Installation on Windows is a bit more hands-on.

 You can run the above script inside a WSL terminal which will install the Linux parts.
-Then please follow the [release notes](https://github.com/luzid-app/luzid-sdk/releases/tag/windows-v0.0.4) in order to get the
-UI setup and connecting to the `luzid` running in the WSL environment.
+Then please follow these [detailed notes](../windows-installation) in order to get the UI setup and connecting to the `luzid` running in the WSL environment.